Bhagwantrao Mandloi

 Bhagwantrao Annabhau Mandloi (15 December 1892 - 3 November 1977), an Indian National Congress politician was a former Chief Minister of Madhya Pradesh.
 He was born in Khandwa.
 He was a recipient of the civilian honour of Padma Bhushan.

-He was twice the chief minister of the state from 1 January 1957 to 30 January 1957 and 12 March 1962 to 29 September 1963.
+He was the chief minister of the state twice; from 1 January 1957 to 30 January 1957 and 12 March 1962 to 29 September 1963.
 He represented Khandwa Vidhan Sabha constituency of undivided Madhya Pradesh Legislative Assembly by winning General election of 1957.